 Before proceeding with the DB2 HADR setup, all the DB2 clients should be disconnected from the DB2 database sever.
-For xCAT environment, the only DB2 clients should be xcatd, so the xcatd on both management node and service nodes need to be stopped using command stopsrc -s xcatd.
+For xCAT environment, the only DB2 clients should be xcatd, so the xcatd on both management node and service nodes need to be stopped.